mohan08p/java-debugging/IntelliJ-README.md

 ![](images/intellij_debug_add_remote_configuration.png)

-In the `Run\Debug Configurations` window, set the `Name` of the configuration and in `Settings` set the port to '8000' the default Tomcat JPDA debuging port.
-Clcik on `OK` to save the configuration.
+In the `Run\Debug Configurations` window, set the `Name` of the configuration and in `Settings` set the port to '8000' the default Tomcat JPDA debugging port.
+Click on `OK` to save the configuration.

 ![](images/intellij_debug_tomcat_remote_settings.png)